captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

+Do you understand me?
 Do you believe me?
-Do you understand?

 ---